waditya/namaste-react/Notes/Episode-04-Show-me-the-code.md

 - Best Practice Avoid React Warnings relatred Key while iterating Maps.
 ALWAYS GIVE A KEY!
 - Why we Need Keys ?
 - The index of the map can also be used as keys.
 However, this should be avoided.
-React documentation mentions using indexes for keys.
+React documentation mentions using indexes for keys as an Anti-Pattern.